 Fish and Wildlife Conservation Commission (FWC) is the recommended lead manager for most of the area (approximately 71,608 acres).
-Division of Forestry (DOF) will manage the two westernmost parcels (approximately 10,900 acres) adjoining the Okaloacoochee State Forest.
+Florida Forest Service/FFS (aka Division of Forestry/DOF) will manage the two westernmost parcels (approximately 10,900 acres) adjoining the Okaloacoochee State Forest.